besure94/Trivia-Game/README.md

 This application communicates with the [Open Trivia Database API](https://opentdb.com/login.php).
 It does not require an API key.

-Users are given a brief description of how to use the application, which they do by selecting a topic and then clicking "Search".
-They are then given a random trivia question from that topic, which is either a true/false or multiple choice question.
-Users then answer the question and press "Submit" to see if they answered it correctly.
-They are then given a prompt to select another question, at which point the page reloads and they can continue searching for trivia questions.
+Users are presented with a button called "Begin!", which will start the application when clicked.
+They are then given a trivia question from a randomly selected topic, which is either a true/false or multiple choice question.
+Users then answer the question and press "Guess!" to see if they answered it correctly.
+They are then shown a button called "Next Question!", which will query the API and display another question.
+Users can answer as many questions as they desire.

 ## Setup/Installation Requirements

 **Note: this application is still being worked on.
-To use the application, please use the `main` branch.
-The app is not yet working for the other branches.**
+To use the application at its current functional state, please use the `main` branch**

 * Select the green "Code" button, and clone this repository to your desktop.
 * In the terminal, go to your project folder and run the command `$ npm install` to install node_modules.